Jootata

 Jootata is a 2005 Indian Kannada-language romantic comedy film directed by N. S. Shankar.
 A remake of the 1984 Malayalam film Poochakkoru Mookkuthi, the film stars Dhyan, Richa Pallod and Akash (in his Kannada debut).

 Production

-The film was launched at Kanteerava Studios on October 2004 on the day of Vijayadasami.
-The film was completed by December of 2004.
+The film was launched at Kanteerava Studios in October 2004 on the day of Vijayadasami.
+The film was completed by December 2004.

 Soundtrack

 The soundtrack of the film was composed by R. P. Patnaik.